nimeshneema/William-Apple-Developer-Platform/Notes/Fundamental Parts of a Function.markdown

 # Fundamental Parts of a Function

+-   Parts of a function:

+    -   Name (the primary interface).

+    -   Argument list and their (data) types.

+    -   Return (data) type.

+    -   Body.

 -   A function (in almost any language) is like a machine and consists majorly of the following four parts:

     -   Name of the function (the primary interface).